Cenrax/Readings/README.md

 ## Videos

-1. Neuroevolution from Youtube videos
+1. Neuroevolution from Youtube video